Serialization

 print(restored.X.shape) # (300, 8)

-from_csv raises FileNotFoundError if the sidecar
+Two files, and both are required: from_csv raises FileNotFoundError if the

 from synthbench import BenchPipeline, BenchResult, LinearDGP, MeasurementNoiseCorruptor